r-pufky/docs/operating-systems/windows/10/scheduled-tasks/README.md

 Scheduled Tasks
 ---------------
-Scheduled Tasks are inconsistently applied and therefore will run into issues if you depend on the scheduled tasks to [trigger at login][1] or may potentially die after the initial login occurred.
+Scheduled Tasks are inconsistently applied [at login triggers][1], additionally this does not cover cases where long-running process may hang, like gpg-agent.
 The remedy for this is to trigger the Scheduled Task on an Event trigger.
 However, Event Triggers cannot be created using the [current powershell cmdlet][2] -- they can only be created interactively or via a [com object][3].

-This will run through configuring a gpg-agent to refresh on screen unlock ( include initial login) manually and using a powershell script, and assumes GPG agents have been added to the user's PATH environment variable already.
+This will run through configuring a gpg-agent to refresh on screen unlock (including initial login) manually and using a powershell script, and assumes GPG agents have been added to the user's PATH environment variable already.

 1. [Manually Adding Event Triggered Scheduled Task](#manually-adding-event-triggered-scheduled-task)
 1. [Powershell to Create Event Triggered Scheduled Task](#powershell-to-create-event-triggered-scheduled-task)